developer-portal/content/start/sw/web-app/laravel5.md

 ## Laravel 5
 > The PHP Framework For Web Artisans

 Laravel is a high-level PHP Web framework.
-We have to make sure all of these requirements are satisfied.
+To install Laravel the following needs to be satisfied:

 1. PHP >= 5.5.9
 2. OpenSSL PHP Extension